Optimizing SQLite Bulk Inserts: Achieving 100M Rows in 33 Seconds

 Defer Index Creation:

-column without a constraint initially, then rebuild it post-insertion usingCREATE UNIQUE INDEX
+Create theINTEGER PRIMARY KEYcolumn without a constraint initially, then rebuild it post-insertion usingCREATE UNIQUE INDEX.
+This avoids incremental index updates during insertion. -

 3. Insertion Pipeline Optimization